adgsenpai/Tensorflow-Gender-Detection/README.md

 <p>People in this world cannot tell who is Male or Female.
 Biology has failed and Ben Shapiro has failed. <br> As a meme i decided to make a Tensorflow-Gender-Detection System to detect genders in a given image media/stream source.
 This could be used in RSTP, Video Files and Web-Cam video sources.</p>

 #### Prerequisites
-1. You will need the following libaries that will be in requirements.txt (or add a block to install your requirements like this for example)
+1. You will need the following libaries that will be in requirements.txt (lightweight packages - useful packages for Heroku) (or add a block to install your requirements like this for example)
 ````
 !pip install -r requirements.txt
 ````

-2. If you want GPU version of TensorFlow and other libaries.
+2. If you want GPU version of TensorFlow and other libaries. (expensive packages)
 ````
 tensorflow
 cvlib